mason12504/forge-1.21-51.0.33-mdk/README.txt

 Minecraft Java Edition (Will provide one of our logins in separate email if game is not owned) : https://www.minecraft.net/en-us/download
 Source Code:https://github.com/mason12504/forge-1.21-51.0.33-mdk
-Java Runtimes (Adoptium): https://adoptium.net/temurin/releases/?package=jdk&os=windows Java IDE (Intelji Community Edition): https://www.jetbrains.com/idea/download/?section=windows Forge Installer(Needs to be run once): https://files.minecraftforge.net/net/minecraftforge/forge/index_1.21.html
+Java Runtimes (Adoptium): https://adoptium.net/temurin/releases/?package=jdk&os=windows Java IDE (IntelliJ Community Edition): https://www.jetbrains.com/idea/download/?section=windows Forge Installer(Needs to be run once): https://files.minecraftforge.net/net/minecraftforge/forge/index_1.21.html
 Java: https://www.java.com/download/ie_manual.jsp

 Out of Game:
-Open Intelji and open the forge-1.21-51.0.33-mdk in Intelji to see all source code Go to Src -> Main -> Java -> Net -> CarsonKing -> codingmod to see all main source code -Block folder contains all code around custom blocks themselves -ModItems Folder contains the item form of all blocks/items (things you can hold in your inventory) -Screen -> TerminalScreen Holds the terminal Screen class which includes most of the code for the Terminal -Widget-> TextAreaWidget Holds all the code for everything text related -codingmod class holds all the main calls and registers for the mod -Main -> Recources -> has all of our custom mod image data -Main ->Recources -> Data -> Minecraft -> Structure -> codingmod -> houses -> terminal_houses_desert: has the code for the generated coding structure, along with the instructional book.
+Open IntelliJ and open the forge-1.21-51.0.33-mdk in IntelliJ to see all source code Go to Src -> Main -> Java -> Net -> CarsonKing -> codingmod to see all main source code -Block folder contains all code around custom blocks themselves -ModItems Folder contains the item form of all blocks/items (things you can hold in your inventory) -Screen -> TerminalScreen Holds the terminal Screen class which includes most of the code for the Terminal -Widget-> TextAreaWidget Holds all the code for everything text related -codingmod class holds all the main calls and registers for the mod -Main -> Resources -> has all of our custom mod image data -Main ->Resources -> Data -> Minecraft -> Structure -> codingmod -> houses -> terminal_houses_desert: has the code for the generated coding structure, along with the instructional book.
--Main -> Resources -> Data -> Advancements: has all advancemnts code data
+-Main -> Resources -> Data -> Advancements: has all advancements code data

 Village generation code is handled with a datapack implementation, in Src->Main->resources->data->minecraft->structure->village, the terminal_house_desert and terminal_house nbt files contain the village structure itself,